NadunKMS/redrooster/README.md

 3. Create a new MySQL database named `redrooster`.
 4. Import the provided SQL file into the `redrooster` database.
 5. Open your terminal and navigate to the project directory.
-6. Run the following command to start the server:
+6. Run the following command to start worling with Tailwind css:

 ```bash
 npm run dev